Sunset at Haleakala better than sunrise

 We were driving in the clouds on Haleakala Summit Drive

-We hit clouds on our drive, and for a while, we were driving inside the clouds.
+We hit clouds on our drive, and for a while, we were driving through them.
 It was so cool!

-At first, we were bummed that it was a cloudy day and we might not see the sunset.
+At first, we thought that it was a cloudy day and we might not see the sunset.
 But as we went further up, the sky cleared, and it was sunny!

 Sunny weather once over the clouds on Haleakala summit drive